-This session will explore roadblocks and the challenges of driving deep, systemic change.
-Learn how companies can disrupt the common “boom or bust” cycle of progress toward DEI goals through leadership development and inclusive culture building.
+Explore roadblocks and the challenges of driving deep, systemic change.
+Ellen Bailey, VP of Diversity and Culture at Harvard Business Publication, will share how companies can disrupt the common “boom or bust” cycle of progress toward DEI goals through leadership development and inclusive culture building.

 After this session, you'll know:

-Best practices for weaving diversity, equity and including into your operating procedures to drive systemic change.
+Best practices for weaving diversity, equity and inclusion into your operating procedures to drive systemic change.

 How to leverage an inclusivity framework to improve employee engagement and overall effectiveness.